Hezbollah armed strength: Unmanned aerial vehicles

 Estimates for Hezbollah's total number of drones range from more than 10 to "dozens" to almost 200, not counting commercial civilian drones.
 In 2006, the group claimed to have 50 trained drone pilots.
 Hezbollah drones of disputed model, known as the Mirsad-1 and either an Abadil-2 or Mohajer-4 model, violated Israeli airspace in November 2004 and April 2005.
 Hezbollah operates Abidil-2 UAVs in several models, including communications, the Qasef-1 loitering munition, and strategic intelligence.
 The group does not have Abadil-2 drones for tactical surveillance.
 In 2014 or 2015, Hezbollah built a 2,200-foot unpaved runway in the northern Bekaa Valley, probably to use for UAVs in Syria.
 There is speculation that Hezbollah has acquired the Shahed 129 UAV.

 Hezbollah has used manned paragliders or powered parachutes.
 Little is known about this.

 Hezbollah and weapons of mass destruction

 There is no evidence Hezbollah has acquired chemical, biological, or nuclear weapons.
 Hassan Nasrallah has spoken against WMDs and IDF sources say Hezbollah has not acquired chemical weapons.
 There has been much speculation and concern about Hezbollah's potential acquisition of chemical weapons, particularly given the state collapse in nearby Syria.

 A 2013 article says that if Hezbollah acquired biological weapons from Syria, its existing UAVs would likely provide a viable delivery mechanism.
 In 2008, the George Bush administration assessed that Hezbollah was possibly capable of carrying out a terror attack with chemical, biological or low-grade nuclear weapons.

+Fiber optic drones

+Hezbollah utilized fiber optic drones during the 2026 Lebanon war within the Hezbollah–Israel conflict.